Tayacan/Vidar/README.md

 This checks that:

-1. There is exactly one parameter, which will be refered to as "x"
+1. There is a function called "main"
+2. It has exactly one parameter, which will be refered to as "x"
-2. There is a plus expression, and the result of that expression is bound to some name which we don't care about
+3. There is a plus expression, and the result of that expression is bound to some name which we don't care about
-3. A variable with the same name as the parameter is an argument to that expression.
+4. A variable with the same name as the parameter is an argument to that expression.
 It doesn't matter _which_ argument.

 ## Real-world Example